cptran777/squirrel/README.md

 Test suite is in alpha

+## Installation

+For dependencies:
+`npm install`

+To create consolidated script file:
+`webpack`

+Webpack may need to be installed globally before with `npm install webpack -g`

 ## Documentation

 `parse(string)` Parse returns an object that can be chained with `should`.
 Parse uses the acorn parser and therefore takes a string that is JavaScript code.